Bible Numbers and Bible Gematria

-Here we find the Antichrist (the beast) using wealth (buying or selling), idolatry (image worship) and extreme control over the nations on pain of death (Rev 13.11-18).
+Here we find the Antichrist (the second beast of Revelation 13) using wealth (buying or selling), idolatry (image worship) and extreme control over the nations on pain of death (Rev 13:11-18).
 Clearly, 666 is not a nice number!

 As mentioned, gematria is a system of assigning a numerical value to a word or phrase.
 A study of gematria in the Bible shows some amazing numbers and text-text relationships.
 Whatever is revealed must not conflict with the word of God (the text), or add to it.
 But it can enhance the meaning of a particular scripture by linking it to other relevant texts.
 Also, the implied coding of texts underscores the Christian belief that the Bible is indeed the inspired word of God.
 The numbers look of divine origin and can be intriguing.